-- 1. The format used to advise and register students is to deliver the information in person at each high school.
+- The format used to advise and register students is to deliver the information in person at each high school.
 The timeline varies based on the school's availability.
 Time spent at each school is based on the number of students who need to be advised and registered.
 Advising is a joint effort between the high school counselor/contact and the college advisor. - 2.
 Information provided during the advising and registration session includes, but is not limited to, course content questions, suitability of requested courses for the student's overall goals and the transfer of credit process.
-The benefits and responsibilities of taking CHS courses, specifically, the advising and registration session cautions students about the importance of understanding that the CHS course grades become part of the student's permanent record and poor performance could have implications for the student's future college plans. - 3.
-Take the Accuplacer assessment or have appropriate ACT, MCA, or SAT scores in math and reading or English - 4.
+The benefits and responsibilities of taking CHS courses, specifically, the advising and registration session cautions students about the importance of understanding that the CHS

+- course grades become part of the student's permanent record and poor performance could have implications for the student's future college plans. - Take the Accuplacer assessment or have appropriate ACT, MCA, or SAT scores in math and reading or English combination of approved Accuplacer assessment, ACT, MCA, or SAT scores with required high school GPA (System Multiple Measures Standards - Procedure 3340P) - 4.
 Complete a registration form - a.
 Check appropriate courses that you wish to register for if you meet the pre-requisites - b.
 Sign and date the form - 5.
 The normal semester credit load for a fulltime college student is 15-18 credits, although full-time is considered 12 credits.
 The maximum number of credits that a student can take in any one semester is 22.
 A student may petition to take more than this if they meet the criteria related to academic progress.
 Policy 3270 Maximum Credit Load. - 6.
 CHS course cancellation could occur if there is low enrollment in the CHS course or the CHS instructor has left the school.
 If there is a CHS course cancellation the notification is sent from the CHS school to the Northland CHS Coordinator.
-The Northland CHS Coordination notifies the Student Services staff and the Student Services staff processes the drops from the course. - There are courses at Northland that are offered as College in the High School courses that have pre-requisites that a student must meet to register for Northland credit:
+The Northland CHS Coordination notifies the Student Services staff and the Student Services staff processes the drops from the course. - 7.
+There are courses at Northland that are offered as College in the High School courses that have pre-requisites that a student must meet to register for Northland credit: